-- 1. Enter the user menu and press in turn 9{wxyz} 1 # 1 - 2.
-Enter two digits to define the test duration (e.g. if the time is to be 5 minutes, press in turn and fight the test may last from 1 to 15 minutes), and then press # .
-The keypad will indicate the zones which can be tested, using the symbol (the numbers around the display enable identification of the zones). - 3.
+- 1. Enter the user menu and press in turn $9{wxyz}$ 1 # 1. - 2.
+Enter two digits to define the test duration (e.g. if the time is to be 5 minutes, press in turn

+Image: A mathematical and A mathmatical and A mathmatical and - 3.
 Violate the selected zones (e.g. walking through the area supervised by the motion detector or opening the window supervised by the magnetic contact).
-The keypad should inform you that the zone has been violated (the zone symbol changes to •).
-Information on the violation will be presented until the zone test is terminated.

-4. The test will be terminated automatically after the defined time has elapsed.
-You can terminate it earlier by pressing \ddot\dot.
+The keypad should inform you that the zone has been violated (the zone symbol changes to ■).
+Information on the violation will be presented until the zone test is terminated. - 4.
+The test will be terminated automatically after the defined time has elapsed.
+You can terminate it earlier by pressing \ •.